humberto-jr/vib_multipolar_coeff/README.md

 driven by the wavefunctions and the pes (see above).

-7) One is required to write his own post-processing script to read the output data files and rewrite in the format used by ASPIN or any other scattering code.
+7) One is required to write his own post-processing script to read the output data files and rewrite in the format used by ASPIN, Molscat or any other scattering code.